gramineproject/graphene/README.md

          fs.mount.DIRNAME.uri = file:PATH_IN_GRAPHENE
          ```
      * If there are memory or thread errors, increase ```sgx.enclave_size``` or ```sgx.thread_num``` in the manifest.
-     * You can add an entire directory to trusted/allowed files by typing "`file:directory`" with no slash at the end.
+     * You can add an entire directory to trusted/allowed files by typing `file:directory` with no slash at the end.
      * Trusted children will need to have their own signatures and tokens.
 This requires creating a manifest for those files as well, and they will also need to be added to the Makefile.
      * Arguments can be passed normally after the .manifest in terminal.